apache/yunikorn-site/docs/api/scheduler.md

 ## GroupTracker
 ### Get specific group usage tracking information

 Fetch specific group usage given a Partition and displays general information about the groups managed by YuniKorn.
-In case group name contains any special characters, needs to be url escaped to avoid issues.
+In case the group name contains any special characters, it needs to be url escaped to avoid issues.

 **URL** : `/ws/v1/partition/{partitionName}/usage/group/{groupName}`